letsdiscodev/docs.letsdisco.dev/docs/get-started/host-from-home-with-a-pi.md

 - Replacing:
   - `USER` with the username you chose for the Raspberry Pi
   - `HOST` with the hostname you chose for the Raspberry Pi
+    - this will be something like `myhomepi.local`
   - `TUNNELDOMAIN` with the subdomain you set up in the Cloudflare tunnel
+    - this will be something like `mypi.mydomain.com`
   - `TOKEN` with the token you copied from the Cloudflare tunnel setup
-- disco will ask you for your Raspberry Pi password.
+- disco will ask you for your Raspberry Pi account password.
 Enter it.
 - If you see an error that's about "Failed to run command over SSH" and it includes the text "It is held by process 1990 (unattended-upgr)", this is because the Raspberry Pi is currently updating.
 Wait about 5-10 minutes and try again.

 ### Deploying projects